bilginnet/yii2-plupload/README.md

         'plupload' => [
             'class' => \bilginnet\plupload\PluploadAction::className(),
-            // upload path from alias - default is '@webroot/uploads' or set your alias path sample: '@yourpath' 'targetDir' => '@webroot/uploads',
+            // upload path from alias - default is '@webroot/uploads' or set your alias path sample: '@yourpath'
+            // set your alias into config in your main-local config file before return[]
+            // Yii::setAlias('@yourpath', '@webroot/uploads/');
+            'targetDir' => '@webroot/uploads',
             'onComplete' => function ($filename, $params) {
                 // Do something with file